andrewwhitten/template-sfdc2localdisk-file-download/README.md

 # template-sfdc2localdisk-file-download
-A simple example showing how to extract a file from Salesforce using the MuleSoft Anypoint 4.3 runtime
+A simple example showing how to extract (or download) a file from Salesforce using the MuleSoft Anypoint 4.3 runtime and save it to local disk

 # Background